 The framework of the Travel Demand Model (TDM) updated in 2014 is complete.
-Minor modifications may be done to the baseline model as staff works with the public and the Board of Supervisors to finalize the 20-Year projection out to year 2035.
 The TDM is not a static, unchanging, fixed planning tool.
 It must be maintained, updated and improved over time to remain useful and relevant.
-The County has begun work on several projects, including the major 5-Year update of the Capital Improvement Program (CIP), and the Traffic Impact Mitigation (TIM) Fee Program.
+The County completed several projects, including the major 5-Year update of the Capital Improvement Program (CIP), and the Traffic Impact Mitigation (TIM) Fee Program.
 The TDM may be updated as additional data is received during the course of these projects.

 A Travel Demand Model (sometimes referred to as a Traffic Demand Model) is a tool for analyzing the impacts of development on the transportation system.
 The County’s previous travel demand model (TDM) was based on a software platform with limited capability that is no longer supported.
 The new TDM was developed in the CUBE/Voyager platform, using 2010 Census data and updated socioeconomic data from several sources including information from the Sacramento Area Council of Governments (SACOG).
 The model has a forecast horizon year of 2035.